 Oyo e-Literacy Project

 The ‘Oyo e-Literacy Van’ is a mobile ICT classroom owned and managed by MAYEIN, which currently houses 15 internet-enabled computers, 20 tablets and 2 effective trainers who administer practical training using a friendly manual.
 This mobile ICT classroom visits public secondary schools in Oyo State, Nigeria, once a week, to deliver hourly practical training sessions to students on the basics of how to use computers and the internet, empowering them with digital skills for learning and innovation.

 Since 2012, MAYEIN has been taking mobile libraries to children in underserved communities across Oyo State, to give poor children access to books, literacy building activities and vast learning resources in a fun and highly engaging setting.
 Currently MAYEIN’s mobile library has over 800 users across 3 communities in Oyo State.
 In addition MAYEIN’s mobile library is an implementing partner of ‘Kolibri’, a global E-learning project supported by Google, for children across formal and non-formal settings.

-To commemorate the World Book Day and World Literacy Day respectively, every year, MAYEIN organizes marathon book reading events for teenagers across different cities in Nigeria.
-These events are designed to promote literacy and a vibrant reading culture amongst young people which form a bedrock of social transformation.
-Through reading books, an individual’s knowledge and creativity is fostered and they become equipped with the tools to transform one’s self, community and nation.
+MAYEIN organizes marathon book reading events for teenagers across different cities in Nigeria.
+These ‘Book-a-thons’ are designed to promote literacy and a vibrant reading culture among teenagers.
+Through reading, young people’s knowledge and creativity is fostered and they become equipped with the tools to transform self, community and the nation.